iterative/dvc.org/static/docs/use-cases/data-registry.md

 datasets (or any kind of large files) – by mainly using `dvc add` to build it.
 Such a project would not have [stages](/doc/command-reference/run), but its data files may be updated manually as they evolve.
-Other projects can then share these files by downloading (`dvc get`) or importing (`dvc import`) them for use in different data processes – and these don't even have to be _DVC projects_, as `dvc get` works anywhere in your system.
+Other projects can then share these artifacts by downloading (`dvc get`) or importing (`dvc import`) them for use in different data processes – and these don't even have to be _DVC projects_, as `dvc get` works anywhere in your system.

 The advantages of using a data registry are: